DanielBL01/DanielBL01/README.md

 - 💻 Currently a Back End Developer intern [@IBM](https://www.ibm.com/ca-en)
 - 🎓 Third year Mechatronics Engineering student at the University of Waterloo
-- 🧐 Primary professional interest in modern web infrastructure and database technologies
+- 🧐 Primary professional interest in full-stack, web infrastructure and databases
 - 🎉 Always looking for new and exciting SWE internship opportunities!